The Bankrate promise

 - How do I manage my assets best?

 These questions are just some of the many that you’ll want to answer as you develop a plan.
 No doubt, there’s a lot that you’ll need to consider.
-That’s why many people call in a financial planner to help with the heavy lifting.
+That’s why many people call in a financial advisor to help with the heavy lifting.

 A planner can help you sort out the biggest questions, such as whether a Roth IRA or traditional IRA is better for you.
 Look for a planner who’s a fiduciary and paid only by you, since that’s the best way to get unbiased advice.
 They can also motivate you to stick to your plan.

 Bankrate’s retirement calculator can also help you get a handle on how much money you can accumulate when it comes time to retire.

 2. Not taking full advantage of tax breaks